dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - Once your first job has successfully run in your production environment, use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](/terms/data-lineage) to gain a better understanding of its latest production state.

 ## What’s next?
+Congrats on completing the first part of your migration to dbt Cloud!
+You should have learned how to set up your dbt Cloud account, connect your data platform, Git repository, and configure your development, orchestration, and CI/CD environments.
+You’ve also set up your models and are ready to run your first job in dbt Cloud.

+For next steps, we will
 - Link to the next guide (managing your migration or switch, etc.)
 - Link to tips and faqs?

 ## Related docs